Effective as of November 5th, 2020

 To request removal of your Personal Data from our Websites or Services, contact us at [email protected] If you are an Authorized User of our Service and need to correct, amend, or delete inaccurate data about you, please contact our Customer (e.g. your employer).
 We will comply with the requests of our Customers should they direct us to take action about the modification/removal of collected data.

-We may transfer your Personal Data to countries other than the one in which you live.
 We deploy the following safeguards if we transfer Personal Data originating from the European Union, United Kingdom (“UK”), or Switzerland to other countries not deemed adequate under applicable data protection law:

 ii.
 European Union Model Clauses.
 Buoyant may also enter into the European Union Model Clauses, also known as Standard Contractual Clauses, to meet the adequacy and security requirements for our Customers that operate in the European Union, and other international transfers of Customer Data.